alexanderwe/the-traveler/README.md

 After you have done that, you can generate the authentication URL which has to be visited by your users to approve your application.
 The URL is constructed with the following schema: `https://www.bungie.net/en/OAuth/Authorize?client_id={yourClientID}&response_type=code`.

 ```
-const authUrl = traveler.traveler.generateOAuthURL(); // The URL your users have to visit to give your application access
+const authUrl = traveler.generateOAuthURL(); // The URL your users have to visit to give your application access
 ```